Autonomy of Greek Orthodox foundations (still) under attack in TurkeyGradient Overlay

 Turkish Christians the victims of Turkish and Muslim ethnic-religious nationalism

 The Mavrakis case illustrates the Turkish authorities' determination to weaken Christian minorities by controlling the institutions that enable them to preserve their religious and cultural identity.
 It is just one example of the latent persecution suffered by Christians in Turkey, victims of an ethnic-religious nationalism promoting the homogeneity of a Turkish-Muslim nation.
-ECLJ denounced this persecution in its contribution to the October 2024 Universal Periodic Review of Turkey at the United Nations Human Rights Council.
-The ECLJ has also filed observations in several cases concerning violations of Christian rights by Turkey, such as Fener Rum Patrikliği v.
+The ECLJ highlighted this persecution in its contribution to the October 2024 Universal Periodic Review of Turkey at the United Nations Human Rights Council.
+The ECLJ has also filed written observations in several cases concerning violations of Christian rights by Turkey, such as Fener Rum Patrikliği v.
 Turkey (no.14340/05), Arnavutköy Rum Ortodoks Taksiarhi Kilisesi Vakfi v.
 Turkey (no.27269/09), Arhondoni v.
 Turkey (no.15399/21) or, concerning a deported foreign Christian, Wiest v.
 Turkey (no.14436/21).

 Although Christians have been present in Anatolia for thousands of years and are supposed to be protected by the Lausanne Treaty of 1923, they now represent only 0.2% of the population in Turkey.
-This marginalization is the result of systematic discrimination and direct or indirect violence.
+This marginalisation is the result of systematic discrimination and direct or indirect violence.
 The Greek Orthodox community, in particular, has seen its numbers plummet from 100,000 in 1923 to less than 2,000 today.
 The Greek Orthodox Church is subject to severe administrative restrictions, including non-recognition of its ecumenical character and lack of legal personality.
 The closure of the Halki seminary in 1971 continues to prevent the training of new priests in Turkey.

 In its written observations, the ECLJ recalls that the autonomy of religious communities is essential to pluralism and democracy.
 The ECHR should therefore firmly condemn the discriminatory practice of preventing Greek Orthodox priests from sitting on the boards of Greek Orthodox foundations for which they are responsible under Church law.
-The Court should also recognize the systemic nature of violations of Christians' freedom of religion in Turkey.
-By establishing a legal precedent that would protect Greek Orthodox Christians, the Court would also protect all religious minorities in Turkey, in the face of President Erdogan's policy of national and religious Turkish-Islamic homogenization.
+The Court should also recognise the systemic nature of violations of Christians' freedom of religion in Turkey.
+By establishing a legal precedent that would protect Greek Orthodox Christians, the Court would also protect all religious minorities in Turkey, in the face of President Erdogan's policy of national and religious

 Defend Persecuted Christians